dvd280/sparrow-messenger/README.md

 1. Convert the message into a series of double percision floating point numbers which will be sent as transaction amounts to Bobs secondary sub-address.

-2. After the conversion, instead of `<addr>`"Hello Bob" she has the following series of numbers:
+2. After the conversion, instead of `"Hello Bob"` she has the following series of numbers:

 0.000000000072  = (H)